szczyglis-dev/py-gpt/docs/source/modes.rst

 it also allows you to upload images or provide URLs to images.
 The vision feature can analyze both local images and those found online.

-Vision is also integrated into any chat mode via plugin ``GPT-4 Vision (inline)``.
+Vision is also integrated into any chat mode via plugin ``Vision (inline)``.
 Just enable the plugin and use Vision in other work modes, such as Chat or Chat with Files.

 Vision mode also includes real-time video capture from camera.
 To capture image from camera and append it to chat just click on video at left side.
 You can also enable ``Auto capture`` - image will be captured and appended to chat message every time you send message.